 Diving with great white sharks in South Australia

 Marissa did her professional placement in her home state of South Australia with Adventure Bay Charters.
 The company allows tourists to swim with Australian sea lions and dive with great white sharks.
-“I found this experience incredibly rewarding as it gave me real-life insight into the eco-tourism industry, and I even got offered a job out of it,” she says.
+“I found this experience incredibly rewarding.
+It gave me real-life insight into the eco-tourism industry, and I even got offered a job out of it,” she says.

 However, she did not accept their job offer.
 Instead, she returned to Townsville to start her Honours.
-“But I certainly now have great relations with Adventure Bay Charters and will likely pick up some work there when I go back home for the summer holidays.”
+“But I certainly now have great relations with Adventure Bay Charters.
+I will likely pick up some work there when I go back home for the summer holidays.”

 A dream job: Working with whales and sea lions

 Looking into the future, Marissa says her dream job would be a field-based marine megafauna research position.
 “I am particularly interested in whales, sea lions and sharks,” she says.
-“I would love to work alongside these magnificent animals in their natural habitat, as well as educate others about their conservation.”
+“I would love to work alongside these magnificent animals in their natural habitat.
+Also, I would like to educate others about their conservation.”

 Hard work pays off